A new Monte Carlo Generator for BSM physics in $B\to K^* \ell^+ \ell^-$ decays with an application to lepton non-universality in angular distributions: Conclusions

 In addition to these modifications to \evtgen, we also reviewed and optimized the computational efficiency of \evtgen for $B\to K^*\ell^-\ell^+$.
 We achieved a cumulative performance gain of two orders of magnitude.

-We have shown that exploiting correlations between angular observables substantially improves experimental sensitivity.
+We have shown that directly using the correlation between angular observables improves experimental statistical sensitivity.
 For example, in the case of BSM $C_7$, $C_9$, or $C_{10}$ contributions, there must be correlated signatures between $A_{FB}(q^2)$ and $S_5(q^2)$ angular asymmetries.
-The correlations are given in Eq.~\eqref{eq:ratio} and significantly modify these asymmetries in the presence of BSM.
-The use of a four-dimensional unbinned maximum likelihood fit takes these correlations into account and dramatically improves the experimental sensitivity to BSM physics compared to traditional and {\bf currently used} approaches with independent binned fits to angular asymmetries.
+The correlation in Eq.~\eqref{eq:ratio} depends on the Wilson coefficients.
+Therefore, the correlation improves the direct determination of Wilson coefficients.
+The use of a four-dimensional unbinned maximum likelihood fit to data naturally takes this correlation into account and improves the experimental sensitivity to BSM physics compared to independent binned fits to angular asymmetries.
+Note that theoretical fits to binned data reported in literature also take into account this correlation.

 QCD uncertainties due to form factors and resonances currently limit the sensitivity of fits for BSM physics in $B\to K^* \ell^+\ell^-$.
 We have demonstrated the experimental feasibility of an approach using $\Delta$-observables, which allow one to unambiguously distinguish between hadronic effects and BSM physics in the case of LFV BSM physics.
 The $\Delta$-observables appear ideally suited for experimental analysis in Belle II with the large, 50 ab$^{-1}$, data sets expected in the next decade.
 For instance, $\Delta C_9$ will be constrained to better than 3\%.
-We find that Belle II also should have excellent sensitivity to BSM physics in $C_7$ and $C_7'$, which appear at low $q^2$ in the di-electron channel.
+We find that Belle II also should have excellent statistical sensitivity to BSM physics in $C_7$ and $C_7'$, which appear at low $q^2$ in the di-electron channel.
 For example, in the di-electron mode $C_7^{\prime}$ should be constrained to 3\% of $C_7$.
-A new MC generator for direct simulation of Wilson coefficients in $B\to K^* \ell^+\ell^-$ will be a useful tool for experimenters measuring these decays.
+A new MC generator for direct simulation of Wilson coefficients in $B\to K^* \ell^+\ell^-$ will be a useful tool for experimenters measuring these decays and determining the acceptance corrections for BSM physics.
 We demonstrated an application for lepton-flavor violating BSM physics.
 Further work will use this MC generator for experimental feasibility studies of ML (Machine Learning) based approaches to $C_i$ determination as well as to more difficult BSM scenarios with LFU (Lepton Flavor Universal) couplings in which the effects of interference with $B\to J/\psi K^*$ must be simulated and constrained.

 Note Added: This paper is a significantly modified and improved version of Ref.~\cite{Sibidanov:2022gvb}, which was submitted to the US Community Summer Study on the Future of Particle Physics (Snowmass 2021).
 Ref.~\cite{Sibidanov:2022gvb} will not, however, appear in the Snowmass proceedings.
 Improvements in this paper include, but are not limited to, calculations of correlations between several experimental observables and discussions of prospects for BSM-sensitive observables with several benchmark values of Belle II integrated luminosity.